jellybob/activo-rails/README.md

       end %>
     </div>

-Valid options are teh same as for tabs.
+Valid options are the same as for tabs.

 ### Controls ###